emilykesling/emilykesling.github.io/_pages/publications.md

 **'The *Royal Prayerbook* and Early Insular Scribal Communities'** *Early Medieval Europe* 29.2 (2021)

-*Abstract:* The Royal Prayerbook contains a variety of entries aimed at staunching a flow of blood, three of which are related by a shared poetic motif.
+*Abstract:* The *Royal Prayerbook* contains a variety of entries aimed at staunching a flow of blood, three of which are related by a shared poetic motif.
 An examination of the elements in these texts suggests that all three are a meditation on a scene from the gospels, the healing of the woman with the issue of blood.
 This article argues these texts were compiled in a learned milieu, probably within a female or double monastic house; from an Insular centre, they moved to the Continent, perhaps as a consequence of the involvement of women in the mission movement.

 **'A Blood-Staunching Charm of Royal 2.A.xx and its Greek Text'** Peritia 32 (2021)

-*Abstract:* The so-called ?Royal Prayer-book?
-(London, British Library, MS Royal 2.A.xx) contains several related prayers for staunching a flow of blood.
+*Abstract:* The so-called 'Royal Prayer-book' (London, British Library, MS Royal 2.A.xx) contains several related prayers for staunching a flow of blood.
 One of these entries contains several portions of Greek text written in Greek characters.
 This paper suggests that these Greek sections come ultimately from a background of Greek incantations and amuletic texts, which were likely transmitted through Late Antique medical sources.

 **'Translation Style in the *Old English Herbarium*'** *Notes and Queries* 63 (2016)

-*Abstract:* The Old English Herbarium is the name given to the English translation of a variety of Late Antique medical treatises.
+*Abstract:* The *Old English Herbarium* is the name given to the English translation of a variety of Late Antique medical treatises.
 This article considers how the Anglo-Saxon translator, though generally faithful to his Latin text, subtly altered his text in ways that demonstrate an interest in clarity and functionality, rather than an aspiration towards academic reproduction.